| A I B I C I D I E I F I G I H I I I J I K I L I M I N I O I P I Q I R I S I T I U I V I W I X I Y I Z

 Debt-to-income ratio (DTI)

+As the name suggests, this is the ratio of a homebuyer’s debt to their income.
 This is an important calculation for lenders when considering mortgage applications and whether borrowers can afford to make payments.
 You can help your clients calculate their DTI by adding together all of their monthly payments and dividing the total by their gross monthly income.

 Discount points